manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

        $ searchd --config /home/myuser/sphinx.conf --coredump

+-  ``--new-cluster`` is used to start daemon as reference node for for a cluster bootstrap with :ref:`cluster restart <repliation_restart>` protection

+-  ``--new-cluster-force`` is used to start daemon as reference node for for a cluster bootstrap and ovverride :ref:`cluster restart <repliation_restart>` protection

 There are some options for ``searchd`` that are specific to Windows platforms, concerning handling as a service, are only be available on Windows binaries.